 I have started to take out a few spoonful’s of their breakfast and putting them into a Kong or LickiMat to place in the freezer for a lunchtime treat.
 This really does keep them entertained, but be mindful that this doesn’t result in them having too much food – we don’t want them going overboard!

 Separation anxiety is something Benson struggles with, as do many rehomed dogs.
 He’s my shadow in the house, but over the last few days I’ve really noticed it.
 I don’t want it to be difficult for him when I’m doing more hours at work, so I’ve often only been taking Bee in the mornings to give Benson some alone time in the house.
-My husband would then him out in the afternoon.
+My husband would let him out in the afternoon.
 Something that has really helped was when I started to give Benson his Scullcap & Valerian Tablets.
 I’ve already seen an improvements, and even my feet now have blood back in them!

 ROTATING TOYS FOR STIMULATION